qualityshepherd/tappr/README.md

 - `--headed` run with visible browser
 - `--slomo=N` slow motion mode in ms per action (e.g. `--slomo=250`)

+## Extend
+The easiest way is just throw `/lib/tappr.js` into your project and edit to taste.
+Then import it into your tests.
+Add functionality as you go!

+Slightly harder way: fork it and install into your project.

 ## Writing Tests
-Use Tape as usual and wrap your test with tappr:
+Use Tape (or another runner) as usual and wrap your test with tappr thusly:
 ```javascript
 import test from 'tape'
 import { tappr } from '../lib/tappr.js'